safanasirli/pokemon-cards-frontend/README.md

 ## Project Description
 Hi!
 Welcome to our project: PokeMon Sanctuary.
 This project was designed to test/reinforce our MERN/CRUD understanding in a group setting.
-We decided that a E-commerce app simulating the purchase of PokeMon from an adoption agency would be the best way to demonstrate our knowledge.
-Each team was assigned roles split evenly between FrontEnd and BackEnd development to ensure even workflow.
+We decided that a E-commerce app simulating the purchase of PokeMon from an adoption agency would be the best way to demonstrate our knowledge in a unique way.

-Below we det
+The app is comprised of: a landing page with cards displaying the PokeMon up for adoption, a Nav bar that routes to other pages renders in the app, and interactive cards thats redirect the user to the PokeMon's price and description when clicked.

+Each team was assigned role split evenly between FrontEnd and BackEnd development to ensure even workflow.

 Credits to all those who contributed.